-LinkedIn Salary Insights: How to Check & Compare Pay (2026)
+LinkedIn Salary Insights 2026: How to Find, Filter & Compare Salaries

 To check salary on LinkedIn, go to LinkedIn Jobs, search for your job title and location, and look for salary ranges displayed on job listings.
 LinkedIn Salary Insights shows estimated pay ranges based on data from 1 billion+ members and employer-provided information.
 You can filter by job title, location, experience level, and company size to understand your market value.